vlazed/smh2blender/README.md

 - Some knowledge with using [Crowbar](https://steamcommunity.com/groups/CrowbarTool) to decompile models

 ### Features
 - Animation translations between SMH and Blender.
-This allows the animator to work with Blender and its (extensible) animation libraries, which the user can import their animations from Blender into Garry's Mod.
-Conversely, the user can also animate in Stop Motion Helper and bring their work over to Blender for polishing or other work.
+This allows the animator to work with Blender and its (extensible) animation libraries, which the user can import their animations from Blender into GMod.
+Conversely, the user can also animate in SMH and bring their work over to Blender for polishing or other work.
+- SMH Modifiers as custom properties.
+Modifiers can carry over between GMod and Blender.
+These modifiers are animatable in Blender, allowing the user to modify the values as they propagate over time (e.g. using Bezier splines or f-curve modifiers).
+  - For live feedback, these custom SMH Modifier properties can drive shapekey or camera values, or vice versa!
 - (TODO) Support for multiple entities,
   - SMH to Blender: The addon will search for armatures with the same name and correspond with an SMH animation file, which will attempt to retarget its animations using a bone and collision model mapping.
   - Blender to SMH: The addon will collect all armatures and assign a name, a model path, and a bone and collision model mapping, and it will attempt to reconstruct the animation in an SMH animation file